Lyellr88/MARM-Protocol/FAQ.md

 **Q: Does MARM work with all AI platforms?**
 A: Yes.
 MARM is **platform-agnostic**. with core tools like `/log` and `/compile` work consistently everywhere.
 </details>

+---

+> Curious where MARM is heading?
+> See the [ROADMAP.md](ROADMAP.md) to view upcoming features and goals.